 Goodbye little fairies, I must leave on the double, I would like to stay for one more day but I’m in a spot of trouble.(Frank Spencer in Some Mothers Do ‘Ave ‘Em)

 But the solution to the problem of the Irish border may come from an unexpected source.
-Whereas 15 and 16-year-olds could not vote in the 2016 EU referendum, these may be the very people who will save Mrs M’s bacon.
+Whereas 15 and 16-year-olds could not vote in the 2016 EU referendum, these may be the very people who will save Mister Johnson’s bacon.
 Such is their dexterity with online gaming that if anybody can work a virtual border, these guys and girls can.
-I mean, have you seen what they can do with a couple of buttons and a joystick.
-Whilst I was desperately trying to avoid walking backwards, into a brick wall, or both, my thirteen-year-old had already captured enough munition to wipe out his opponents, had built a fortress before I had time to figure out where the L2 switch was, and had left himself enough time to carry out an emote dance.
+I mean, have you seen what they can do with a couple of buttons and a joystick?
+Whilst I was desperately trying to avoid walking backwards, into a brick wall, or both, my fourteen-year-old had already captured enough munition to wipe out his opponents, had built a fortress before I had time to figure out where the L2 switch was, and had left himself enough time to carry out an emote dance.
 For those of you who haven’t a clue what I’m going on about, I’m referring to Fortnite – a PS4 game that has conquered the world.

 So why not come up with a PS4 game that would recreate an Irish border in the safety of cyberspace.
 Gamers could spot a Romanian lorry from the comfort of their own beds, search it whilst it was still moving, and send it back home if need be.